-Under the model of the welfare state, the work relationship became the site on which a fundamental trade-off between economic dependence and social protection took place.
+Under the model of the welfare state, the work relationship became the site on which a fundamental tradeoff between economic dependence and social protection took place.
 While it was of course the case that the employee was subjected to the power of another, it was understood that, in return, there was a guarantee of the basic conditions for participation in society.
-39 in employment relationships.
-Individual workers are rarely in a good position to hedge against economic risk: investors can easily minimize their exposure to risk by diversifying their bets and splitting their money across different assets; it is rather hard to do the same with jobs.
-Workers are unable to protect themselves through portfolio diversification because their entire (human capital) stake will usually be concentrated in a single job.
-Employment law steps into the breach, 'channelling the risks of economic insecurity throughout the workforce as a whole through the social insurance system, and using social security contributions and income taxation to support the public provision of welfare services'.